BoydBLever/Glick/README.md

 ```

 ### Run the Application
-After executing the start commands, the React development server should start, and Glick should automatically open in [http://localhost:3000/](http://localhost:3000/).
+After executing the start commands, the React development server will start, and Glick will automatically open in [http://localhost:3000/](http://localhost:3000/).
 For the best user experience, open the app in Google Chrome.
 Behold the beauty and power of Glick!

 ### Database Mapping
 In order to browse collections and documents created by Glick users, you will need to interact with the storage database.
 You can perform various operations such as querying and editing.